 The management and use of the Endowment Fund is described in the Endowment Fund Charter.
 The Endowment Fund is primarily kept in higher-yield investment accounts.
 A portion of the Endowment Fund may also be kept in a Designated Fund within the church checking account to allow accessibility to Endowment Fund monies before being used for eligible expenses or before contributions are permanently transferred to investment accounts.

-5.6.7 Memorials (Donor Restricted)
+5.6.7 Memorial Fund (for Memorials and Tributes) (Donor Restricted)

 5.6.7.1 Gift and Memorial Acceptance